El Paso Police Headquarters

 El Paso, TX 79903

-The Special Traffic Investigations Section (STI) is under the Special Services Division (SSD) and under the supervision of Sgt.
-Steve Keeth.
+The Special Traffic Investigations Section (STI) is under the Special Services Division (SSD).
 The section is located at police headquarters at 911 N. Raynor, and is assigned 1 lieutenant and 1 sergeant with 10 uniformed officers/investigators and 1 secretary.
 The section’s primary responsibility and objective, is to investigate major motor vehicle crash scenes where persons have sustained serious life threatening injuries or have died.
 The section gives first and foremost priority to major crash scenes, but also investigates hit and run cases.

 The Special Traffic Investigations Section regular hours of operation are Monday through Friday, 8:00 am to 6:00 pm, but its members respond to call-outs after hours for major crashes involving serious life threatening injuries or death.

 As stated, STI is charged in the investigation of major crash scenes and gives time and resource priority to these types of cases.
 Depending on the circumstances and particulars of the crash events, criminal charges, if applicable, are filed through the District Attorneys or County Attorneys office against individuals involved in these major crashes.
 Investigations handled by the section are as follows, but not limited to:

 STI also coordinates investigations with Crimes Against Persons when an intentional act has been alleged to have been committed, and a motor vehicle was used as the weapon in its causation to intentionally cause the death.
 STI will assist with a speed or crash analysis if applicable.